Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/next-steps.md

 ## Short Term

-- Writes to the database need to return the OribitDB hash for that entry.
 - A read-all endpoint exists, but a read by hash endpoint needs to be developed.
 - Add webhook functionality:
   - A webhook would be set up via REST API or JSON RPC command.